-In Round 2, eligible applications will be maintained on a waiting list until the end of the year in the event Minnesota Housing receives National Pool credits or returned credits.
-A project on the waiting list that is awarded its credit request through the subsequent Round 1 will no longer be eligible to receive credits through the waiting list and will be removed from the list.
-The waiting list will follow Minnesota Housing's selection point ranking.
-Generally, projects will be chosen in order; however, depending on time and funds available, Minnesota Housing reserves the right to make modifications to the waiting list.
+In Round 2, eligible applications will be maintained on a waiting list until the end of the year in the event Minnesota Housing receives an increase in credits due to an IRS formula adjustment, National Pool or unused and/or returned HTCs.
+A project on the waiting list that is selected for its HTC request through the subsequent Round 1 will no longer be eligible to receive HTCs through the waiting list and will be removed from the list.
+Projects determined to meet the supplemental priority in accordance to the QAP will receive priority over other applicants.
+The waiting list will follow Minnesota Housing's order of ranking of competitive HTC points.
+Generally, projects will be chosen in order; however, depending on IRS rules and requirements, time and funds available, Minnesota Housing reserves the right to make modifications to the waiting list or incorporate HTCs into subsequent rounds.

-Projects placed on the waiting list must be fully evaluated for underwriting, market and financial viability prior to receiving consideration for a tax credit allocation.
+Projects placed on the waiting list must be fully evaluated for underwriting, market and financial viability prior to receiving consideration for an HTC allocation.
 A project must satisfy these reviews to be eligible for selection from the waiting list.
-If an application is not selected for a reservation of tax credits by the end of the calendar year, there will be no further consideration.
-An applicant currently on the waiting list must submit a completely new application packet in the next funding round, which is a new tax credit year, to receive consideration for a tax credit allocation.
+If an application is not selected for a reservation of HTCs by the end of the calendar year, there will be no further consideration.
+An applicant currently on the waiting list must submit a completely new application packet in the next funding round, which is a new HTC year, to receive consideration for an HTC allocation.